Walter Livingston (architect)

-Walter R. Livingston Jr. (May 25, 1922 - June 8, 2011) was an American architect, activist and city planner.
+Walter R. Livingston Jr. (May 21, 1922 – June 8, 2011) was an American architect, activist and city planner.

-Biography

 Early life and education

-Walter R. Livingston, Jr., was born, reared and educated in the city of Philadelphia.
-He was the son of the late Eloise Nelson Livingston, a school teacher from Greensboro, NC and Walter R Livingston, Sr., a lawyer and mechanical engineer from Marianna, FL.
+Walter R. Livingston Jr., was born, reared and educated in Philadelphia, the son of the late Eloise Nelson Livingston, a school teacher from Greensboro, North Carolina, and Walter R Livingston Sr., a lawyer and mechanical engineer from Marianna, Florida.
 He had one sister, Grace Livingston Goss.

-Mr. Livingston, a member of the 172 class of Central High School (Philadelphia) graduated in 1939.
-After graduating he attended Cheyney University and received a Bachelor of Science degree in education in 1943.
-Livingston then joined the US Army and served two years in World War II as a Technical Sergeant.
+Livingston attended Central High School, where he graduated in 1939.
+He then attended Cheyney University, where he received a Bachelor of Science degree in education in 1943.
+Livingston then joined the United States Army and served two years in World War II as a technical Sergeant.
 He received two bronze stars for bravery in the Battle of the Bulge.
-On being honorably discharged he attended the University of Pennsylvania and received a Bachelor of Architecture degree in 1949 and a Master of City Planning degree in 1955.
+Following his honorable discharge, he attended the University of Pennsylvania, where he received a Bachelor of Architecture degree in 1949 and a Master of City Planning degree in 1955.

-Family

-In 1951 Livingston married Marjorie V. Cachie of New York.
-Their love endured for 60 years and together, they had six children, three boys and three girls followed by twelve grandchildren and are also survived by eight great grands and three great-great grandchildren.

 Career

-In 1960 Mr. Livingston opened his first architecture firm in partnership and continued practicing for nearly fifty years as the senior partner with several firms.
-During that time he was responsible for the design of more than three quarters of a billion dollars of construction projects including residential, commercial, institutional and industrial type buildings.
+In 1960, Livingston opened his first architecture firm in partnership and continued practicing for nearly 50 years as the senior partner with several firms.
+During this time, he was responsible for the design of more than three quarters of a billion dollars of construction projects including residential, commercial, institutional and industrial type buildings.
 His work included both public and private clients.

-In 1976 his peers honored him when he was invested into the Fellow of the American Institute of Architects for his outstanding contribution to the field of Architecture, the first and only black Philadelphian to receive this honor.
+In 1976, his peers honored him when he was invested into the Fellow of the American Institute of Architects for his outstanding contribution to the field ofaArchitecture, the first and only black Philadelphian to receive this honor.
 Notable buildings designed by his firms, include the Justice Juanita Kidd Stout Center for Criminal Justice, Zion Baptist Church, the Triumph Baptist Church, the Edison/Fareira High School, the Martin Luther King Recreation Center, the West Branch YMCA, the Clef Club of Jazz and Performing Arts, the Ada B. George Dining Hall at Cheyney University, a number of mini-rise apartment buildings, and many other buildings.
-He was licensed to practice architecture in the states of Pennsylvania, New York, New Jersey, Delaware and Indiana, and certified by the National Council of Architectural Registration Boards.
+He was licensed to practice architecture in Delaware, Indiana, New Jersey, New York, and Pennsylvania, and was certified by the National Council of Architectural Registration Boards.